-(This article first appeared in the May/June 2008 issue of The American Postal Worker magazine.)
+(This article appeared in the May/June 2008 issue of The American Postal Worker magazine.)

 In September 2007, the National Labor Relations Board (NLRB) informed the APWU that it had been engaged in negotiations with the Postal Service to reach a settlement agreement on a pilot program to address pending and future “Weingarten” violations at postal facilities.

 Under the Supreme Court's Weingarten decision, you have the right to be provided with a union representative – if you request one – in any management- conducted interview that you reasonably believe could lead to discipline.
 You also have the right to refuse to submit to such an investigatory interview without union representation.

 According to the NLRB, the purpose of the pilot program is to explore a method of resolvingWeingarten disputes without resorting to litigation and to obtain meaningful remedies that are not currently available through administrative proceedings before the NLRB.